kelanny/alx-higher_level_programming/0x02-python-import_modules/README.md

 The result should be printed like this: <a> <operator> <b> = <result>, followed by a new line You are not allowed to use * for importing or __import__ Your code should not be executed when imported

+TASK: 7.
+Easy print
+#advanced
+Write a program that prints #pythoniscool, followed by a new line, in the standard output.

+Your program should be maximum 2 lines long
+You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py`